$C^1$-triangulations of semialgebraic sets: Preliminary

 \section{Preliminary}

 We summarize some basic facts in semialgebraic geometry, which are also valid without any change for the {\it locally semialgebraic} setting in our sense.
-We simply say semialgebraic to mean locally semialgebraic, unless specifically mentioned.
+As noted in Introduction, we simply say semialgebraic to mean locally semialgebraic, unless specifically mentioned.